HL7-Quality/cds-connect-authoring-tool/README.md

 The Clinical Decision Support (CDS) Authoring Tool is a web-based application aimed at simplifying the creation of production-ready clinical quality language (CQL) code.
 The project is based on "concept templates" (e.g. gender, HDL Cholesterol, etc.), which allow for additional clinical concepts to be included in the future.
 Concept modifiers are included to allow for more flexible definitions (e.g. most recent, value comparisons, etc.).

-The CDS Authoring Tool is part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project, formally sponsored by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ) and initially developed under contract by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).
+This self-hosted Community Edition was originally part of the [CDS Connect](https://cds.ahrq.gov/cdsconnect) project by the [Agency for Healthcare Research and Quality](https://www.ahrq.gov/) (AHRQ) and initially developed under contract by MITRE's [Health FFRDC](https://www.mitre.org/our-impact/rd-centers/health-ffrdc).

 ## Contributions